m-spangenberg/exercises_databases/README.md

 );
 ```

 Now, we perhaps want to query this database for all possible connections, or in this case routes from one place ("Port Authority") to another ("NYU").
-To search paths which have multpile steps to them with a standard SQL query, we might have to chain multiple self-joins in order to keep reference to the the first connected station through to the destination station, as is shown in the below SQL template.
+To search paths which have multiple steps to them with a standard SQL query, we might have to chain multiple self-joins in order to keep reference to the the first connected station through to the destination station, as is shown in the below SQL template.
 This is fine for retrieving paths with a fixed length, but is not the most ellegant way to solve this problem, and could probably be solved better with more advanced SQL features.

 ```sql
 SELECT * from Connected C1